 What Causes Toe Walking in Children with Cerebral Palsy?

 Toe walking in individuals with cerebral palsy is primarily attributed to spasticity, which refers to involuntary muscle contractions caused by damage to the brain.
-It can pull the limbs in abnormal positions and cause stiff movements.
+Spasticity can pull the limbs in abnormal positions and cause stiff movements.

-Over 75% of individuals with cerebral palsy experience spasticity, which explains why abnormal gait patterns like toe walking are so prevalent among this population.
-Toe walking occurs most commonly in individuals with a type of cerebral palsy that primarily affects the legs called spastic diplegia.
+Over 80% of individuals with cerebral palsy experience spastic CP, which explains why abnormal gait patterns like toe walking are so prevalent among this population.
+Toe walking occurs most commonly in individuals with a type of spastic cerebral palsy that primarily affects the legs called spastic diplegia.

-If spasticity isn’t properly managed, the muscles will only become tighter.
+If spasticity isn’t properly managed, the affected muscles in the calves will only become tighter.
 This can make toe walking even more challenging to reverse.
 Therefore, early intervention will help minimize chronic pain and correct form before the abnormal gait pattern becomes a habit.
 In the following section, we’ll discuss additional risks associated with toe walking.

 Risks Associated with Toe Walking and Cerebral Palsy

 Toe walking caused by cerebral palsy can range from mild to severe.
 While the brain damage that causes cerebral palsy will not worsen over time, secondary effects of that damage such as spasticity can.

 The progression of spasticity in the calves can cause toe walking to become more severe and put children at risk for many other complications, including: